 Annuity payments typically end when you die.
 So unless you’ve made other provision, are still within any guaranteed period or have a joint or fixed-term annuity there’ll be nothing to leave a partner or dependant.

 If you’ve paid enough National Insurance contributions (NICs) you’ll get a State Pension.
 Depending on circumstances you may also be eligible for a number of other State benefits.

-Most people estimate that living reasonably comfortably in retirement requires around 60%# of the income you had while you were working.
-If your pension pot won’t provide that much, there are a number of things you could consider to boost your income or help it to go further.
+Many people have an idea of the income they will need to live comfortably in retirement.
+If your pension pot won't provide that much, there are a number of things you could consider to boost your income or help it go further.

 Keep your pension invested by postponing your retirement, and you may be able to increase your annuity income.
 You could also defer the payment of your State Pension, which will increase every year you put off claiming it.

 Go back to the taking your money home page to look at a different stage.